306 The Competency-Based Workplace

 Robby Robson, the president of Eduworks, is an internationally recognized innovator in online learning.
 He began developing web-based learning content and learning management systems in 1995, chaired the IEEE Learning Technology Standards Committee from 2000 – 2008, and has helped dozens of organizations develop eLearning technology strategies.
 He has served as principle investigator and lead scientist on multiple federally funded projects that explored new technologies for learning, education, and training.
 Robby co-founded Eduworks in 2001, where he has guided research, services, and product development.

-Judy Katz, an instructional designer at Eduworks, makes stuff that helps people learn.
+Judy Katz makes stuff that helps people learn.
 She is a strategist, designer, and developer, as well as a frequent speaker and writer.
 She has worked in the field of learning and development since 1997 and holds a bachelor's degree in English from the University of Texas, an MBA from Baker University, and an MEd in instructional design with a focus on workplace learning from UMass-Boston.